Getting Started with the RDDRONE-BMS772 Reference Design

 The device performs ADC conversion on the differential cell voltages and currents.
 It is capable of accurate battery charge coulomb counting and battery temperature measurements.
 Additionally, it communicates with a Flight Management Unit (FMU) through UAVCAN and/or an SMBus.

-2.2 RDDRONE-BMS772 features
+2.2 RDDRONE-BMS772 Features

 The RDDRONE-BMS772 integrates the following functions and features: